 Thruxton circuit the fastest in the country with legendary high speed corners and a reputation as a real drivers circuit.
 It is also one of the longest in the UK at 2.4 miles per lap - something to consider when comparing us with our competitors!

 Camping at Thruxton

-A valid entry ticket for the meeting is required to access the Campsite, tickets can be purchased on arrival but will not be at the advance prices.
+A valid entry ticket for the meeting is required to access the Campsite.

 All Other Meetings

 For meetings other than those listed above, camping is Free of Charge.
-There are toilets/water supply available (permanent building at Allard Corner and Campbell/Cobb/Segrave Complex) and showers are available in the main paddock block.
+There are toilets/water supply available (permanent building at Allard Corner and Campbell/Cobb/Segrave Complex).

 NO OPEN FIRES AT ANY TIME AND PLEASE USE THE BINS PROVIDED TO DISPOSE OF YOUR LITTER.
 Animals are NOT admitted to the Circuit, Paddocks, Campsite or Car Parks (except Guide/Helper dogs for Blind/Disabled visitors).

 We have a number of permanent rooms for hire.
 Our function rooms are ideal for training courses, conferences, business meetings, presentations, breakfast meetings, private dining or public room hire all in the surroundings of the UK's fastest race circuit.